Home Page 2024

 for any further Information you seek.

-Apart from S.romanzoffiana 4 other rare white flowering Orchids are prevalent in this part of NW Ireland.
+Apart from S. romanzoffiana 4 other rare white flowering Orchids are prevalent in this part of NW Ireland.
 Why?
 And WHY also are they all white flowered!

-Spiranthes romanzoffiana 2023 Floods curtailed our Survey this year.
+CONTACT HOME TOP of PAGE SITE MAP Spiranthes romanzoffiana 2023 Floods curtailed our Survey this year.
 371 specimens were recorded before count was abandoned.
 Including unsurveyed areas we feel that number may be on a par for recent years.

 Early SUMMER